alainamstutz/JAKi-IPDMA/barisolidact.md

   - adverse events (still coming)
   - qol_28 (still working on it)
 2) Missing data:
-- vacc: 4 missing
+- vacc: 4 missing -> MICE for subgroup analysis?
-- comorb_cat: 10 missing -> re-discuss
+- comorb_cat: 10 missing -> re-discuss, and MICE for subgroup analysis?
-- crp & vl_baseline & variant
+- crp & vl_baseline & variant -> ignore
-- mort_28 & mort_60: 5 missing
+- mort_28 & mort_60: 5 missing -> ignore or alive or MICE?
-- new_mv_28 & new_mvd_28: 4 missing
+- new_mv_28 & new_mvd_28: 4 missing -> ignore or alive or MICE?
-- viral load (baseline and outcome) and variant data: substantial missing
+- viral load (baseline and outcome) and variant data: substantial missing -> ignore

 # (i) Primary endpoint: Mortality at day 28